The Bayesian view of DESI DR2 with unimpeded: Evidence and tension in a combined analysis with CMB and supernovae across cosmological models: Conclusions

 In this paper, we have presented a Bayesian analysis of the DESI DR2 dataset, providing a complementary perspective to the primary DESI collaboration results by focusing explicitly on model comparison and inter-dataset tension quantification.
 Utilising the \texttt{unimpeded} framework, we performed full nested sampling runs for eight distinct cosmological models across a range of single and combined datasets.
 This approach allowed us to compute the Bayesian evidence for each model-data combination, enabling an assessment of their relative plausibility that naturally incorporates the principle of Ockham's razor.

 Our investigation yields several findings.
 First, for DESI DR2 combined with CMB data alone, the DESI collaboration's $3.1\sigma$ frequentist preference for $w_0w_a$CDM is eliminated by the Bayesian Ockham penalty: we find $\ln B =-0.57{\scriptstyle\pm 0.26}$, favouring $\Lambda$CDM.
 This is a direct consequence of the Jeffreys--Lindley paradox --- the look-elsewhere correction inherent to the Bayesian evidence absorbs the frequentist signal entirely.
-Second, using the corrected DES-Dovekie calibration, we find that DESI DR2 and DES supernovae are consistent within $\Lambda$CDM ($\sigma=1.96{\scriptstyle\pm 0.04}$), and the three-probe combination DESI DR2 + CMB + DES-Dovekie yields $\ln B =-0.01{\scriptstyle\pm 0.27}$, showing no Bayesian evidence for $w_0w_a$CDM.
-Third, with the original DES-SN5YR calibration, the DESI collaboration's $4.2\sigma$ result survives the Ockham penalty as $\ln B =+3.32{\scriptstyle\pm 0.27}$ ($3.07{\scriptstyle\pm 0.10}\,\sigma$).
-That this signal persists despite the Bayesian penalty is what makes the tension analysis essential: the tension metrics identified the source as a $2.95{\scriptstyle\pm 0.04}\,\sigma$ inter-dataset conflict introduced by the DES-SN5YR calibration error, rather than a physical signal.
-This diagnosis could have directed the search for the calibration error before the error was independently discovered and corrected by the DES-Dovekie reanalysis.
+Second, using the recalibrated DES-Dovekie, we find that DESI DR2 and DES supernovae are consistent within $\Lambda$CDM ($\sigma=1.96{\scriptstyle\pm 0.04}$), and the three-probe combination DESI DR2 + CMB + DES-Dovekie yields $\ln B =-0.30{\scriptstyle\pm 0.19}$, showing no Bayesian evidence for $w_0w_a$CDM.
+Third, with DES-SN5YR (subsequently revised by the recalibrated DES-Dovekie), the DESI collaboration's $4.2\sigma$ result survives the Ockham penalty as $\ln B =+3.32{\scriptstyle\pm 0.27}$ ($3.07{\scriptstyle\pm 0.10}\,\sigma$).
+That this signal persists despite the Bayesian penalty is what makes the tension analysis essential: the tension metrics identified the source as a $2.95{\scriptstyle\pm 0.04}\,\sigma$ inter-dataset conflict introduced by the earlier DES-SN5YR calibration, rather than a physical signal.
+This diagnosis is reinforced by the subsequent DES-Dovekie recalibration of DES-SN5YR.

 Our results demonstrate the value of Bayesian tension quantification as a diagnostic tool.
-The inter-dataset tension we identified pointed to the DES-SN5YR calibration as the source of the problem, a diagnosis subsequently confirmed and corrected by the DES-Dovekie reanalysis.
-The previously reported preference for $w_0w_a$CDM was a consequence of this calibration error rather than a hint of new physics.
+The inter-dataset tension we identified pointed to DES-SN5YR as the source of the conflict, a diagnosis reinforced by the subsequent DES-Dovekie recalibration of DES-SN5YR.
+The previously reported preference for $w_0w_a$CDM was a consequence of the earlier DES-SN5YR calibration rather than a hint of new physics.
 All chains and analysis products from this work are publicly available via the \texttt{unimpeded} library.
 As future surveys deliver ever more precise data, this work demonstrates that Bayesian evidence and tension metrics provide a safeguard against mistaking dataset-level systematics for evidence of new physics.

 \acknowledgments The computations for this research were conducted on the Cambridge Service for Data Driven Discovery (CSD3).
 This work made use of the DiRAC component of CSD3, which is operated by the University of Cambridge Research Computing on behalf of the STFC DiRAC HPC Facility (www.dirac.ac.uk).
 Funding for the DiRAC facility is provided by BEIS capital funding via STFC capital grants ST/P002307/1 and ST/R002452/1, and by STFC operations grant ST/R00689X/1.
 DiRAC is a part of the National e-Infrastructure.
 W.H. is supported by a Royal Society University Research Fellowship.